How to make a Unsalted Sea Pottery Garden Charm

 - Seal with a protective finish (such as polyurethane).

-- Hang your wall piece and enjoy!
+- Hang your Garden Charm inside or out and enjoy!

 Tips and Tricks